ZamadiGroup/NYSVirtualCampus/DATABASE_SETUP.md

 # Database Setup Guide

-## PostgreSQL Integration
+## MongoDB Atlas Integration

-This project now uses PostgreSQL with Drizzle ORM for all data persistence.
+This project now uses MongoDB Atlas with Mongoose ODM for all data persistence.
 Here's what has been implemented:

 ### Database Schema

-The following tables have been created:
+The following collections have been created:

 1. **users** - User accounts with roles (student, tutor, admin)
-2. **courses** - Course information with JSON fields for resources, outline, etc.
+2. **courses** - Course information with embedded documents for resources, outline, etc.
-3. **course_enrollments** - Student enrollments in courses
+3. **enrollments** - Student enrollments in courses
 4. **assignments** - Assignments with questions, due dates, and types (auto/upload)
 5. **submissions** - Student assignment submissions
 6. **grades** - Grading records with auto and manual scoring